kirkins/Claudia-AIML-Bot/README.md

-See https://github.com/kirkins/Claudia-AIML-Bot-2 for new version buiilt from scratch.
+See https://github.com/kirkins/Claudia-AIML-Bot-2 for the second version of this bot with extra functions.

 # Claudia AIML Bot